 If AI completely replaces artists, it is unclear what will happen to jobs that require creative skills.
 There are a few possible scenarios, including that art becomes more efficient, that autonomous artist who relies on AI emerge, or that traditional human-created art becomes more valuable.

-No, AI can never wholly replace artists because there are many things that artificial intelligence cannot do as well as humans, such as creativity and emotional connection.
-While AI may be able to replicate certain aspects of art, it will never be able to replace the human element entirely.
+AI can never wholly replace artists because there are many things that artificial intelligence cannot do as well as humans, such as creativity and emotional connection.
+While AI may replicate certain aspects of art, it will never be able to take over the human element entirely.

 I’ve been a painter and photographer for decades.
 My work has sold in galleries, and as a photographer I’ve had many commercial clients.
 I’m also on the gallery communities for two different local community arts organizations.